IBM-EPBL/IBM-Project-6846-1658840356/README.md

 Project Flow: :page_with_curl:

-Find below the project flow to be followed while developing the project.
+ the project flow to be followed while developing the project is as follows :

--Download the dataset. -Preprocess or clean the data. -Analyze the pre-processed data. -Train the machine with preprocessed data using an appropriate machine learning algorithm. -Save the model and its dependencies. -Build a Web application using a flask that integrates with the model built.
+-Download the dataset.
+-Preprocess or clean the data.
+-Analyze the pre-processed data.
+-Train the machine with preprocessed data using an appropriate machine learning algorithm.
+-Save the model and its dependencies.
+-Build a Web application using a flask that integrates with the model built.

 Introduction : 🎊